Browser issue

 The consumers price index (CPI) as published by Statistics New Zealand for all groups is the most widely recognised and understood measure of inflation.
 We ask respondents for their expectations of the annual percentage change (the headline inflation rate) (i) one-year ahead, (ii) two-years ahead, (iii) five-years ahead, and (iv) ten-years ahead from the last known actual CPI inflation published by Stats NZ.

-We publish the economic-size weighted mean for each of these four surveyed time horizons on aggregate (where “industry” and “business_size” both equal “All” in the M15 data file) and for each industry strata (“industry”) and employment-size strata (“business_size”).
+We publish the economic-size weighted mean and median for each of these four surveyed time horizons on aggregate (where “industry” and “business_size” both equal “All” in the M15 data file) and for each industry strata (“industry”) and employment-size strata (“business_size”).

 Stats NZ: Consumers Price Index (CPI)